Pliosaurus

 High-Speed Swimming in the Ocean

-Pliosaurus had four powerful flippers.
+Pliosaurus had four robustly built flippers.

 You might also like...